joemoose/dungeoneers.d20/docs/5 Appendix.md

 Your corruption level can be increased manifold: by invoking sorcerous powers, attuning to forbidden relics, casting malignant spells, or committing heinous acts.
 A newly created character has zero corruption level.

-As your corruption level increases, you potentially suffer increasingly unpleasant mutations.
+As your corruption level increases, you may suffer increasingly unpleasant mutations.

 #### Corruption Checks